efvincent/efvincent.github.io/source/_posts/230210-Haskell-Basics-03.md

 ### Pattern Matching

 Finally we get to the definition of the `isEmpty`, and we see one of the key concepts in Haskell that looks very strange to those familiar with mainstream languages: pattern matching.
 There are two definitions of `isEmpty`.
-In the first, in the the position of the parameter, we have the _data constructor_ `NIL` from the definition of `Lst`, not a variable like we saw in the first function post, `mathy`.
+In the first, in the position of the parameter, we have the _data constructor_ `NIL` from the definition of `Lst`, not a variable like we saw in the first function post, `mathy`.
 This causes Haskell to _pattern match_ against the incoming value.
 If the incoming parameter has the value `NIL`, the expression evaluates to `Yep`.

 In the second definition, there's an underscore in the parameter position.
 This indicates that Haskell should ignore the value in that position, any value will match the underscore.
 This means that if the first pattern doesn't match a `NIL`, the second pattern will match any value.
 For the `isEmpty` function, this is what we need.
-If we match `NIL`, they `Yep` the list is empty.
+If we match `NIL`, then `Yep` the list is empty.
 If we match _anything else_, then `Nope` the list is not empty.
 That's the complete definition of `isEmpty`!

 ### The Type (almost) Defines the Function
 Earlier it was stated that often, especially for simple functions, there's only one way to write a function given its type. `isEmpty` is such a case.
 What else can we possible do with a function of type `Lst a -> Booly` ?
 There are only two possible outputs - `Yep` and `Nope`.
 Since the signature specifies a `Lst` of `a` values, but it doesn't say what `a` should be, it could be anything.
-This is polymorphic function with no constraints on the type variable `a`.
+This is a polymorphic function with no constraints on the type variable `a`.
 Since we don't know what `a`  is, we can't know any function that works on `a` or any of the data constructors that might be part of the definition of `a`.
 So in effect, the `a` tells us nothing.
 All we know about the parameter comes from `Lst`, and it says the value might be `NIL`, or it might be `Cons a (Lst a)`.

 There are only four ways to define this function: